-If you’re lacking in self-confidence, it can hold you back from achieving your goals.
+If you lack self-confidence, it can hold you back from achieving your goals.
 But the good news is that there are steps you can take to build up your self-confidence.
 By taking small, manageable steps, you can start to feel more confident in yourself and your abilities.
 Here are five steps to improve self-confidence: 1.
 Set small, achievable goals 2.
 Acknowledge your achievements, big and small 3.
 Believe in yourself and your abilities 4.
 Challenge your negative thoughts 5.
 Be kind to yourself

 Set yourself small, achievable goals

 You know that feeling when you walk into a room, and everyone seems to be looking at you and judging you?
 Or when you’re about to give a presentation, your hands start shaking, and your heart feels like it’s about to beat out of your chest?
 We’ve all been there, and it’s not fun.
 But there are things you can do to boost your self-confidence and make those situations a little bit easier to handle.